Lab Members

 GRADUATE STUDENT

-Sienna Bland-Abramson is a graduate student in the Social Psychology area at Yale.
-She graduated with the highest distinction and college honors from the University of California, Los Angeles with a B.A. in Psychology.
-Before joining the EHP Lab, she worked with Dr. Naomi Eisenberger in the Social Affective Neuroscience Lab at UCLA.
-She is interested in examining the bidirectional biological and psychological mechanisms of stress, and aims to clarify how these mechanisms influence emotional well-being, social connection, and physical health.
+Sienna Bland-Abramson is a graduate student in the Social Psychology doctoral program at Yale University.
+She graduated with highest distinction and college honors from the University of California, Los Angeles, with a B.A. in Psychology.
+Her research examines how affective and physiological processes interact in close romantic relationships at both the individual and dyadic levels, with a focus on their implications for emotional well-being, social connection, and physical health.

 Doris Chi